Wiredcraft/feathers/tutorials.md

 #### models and collections with interacting Github API

-There are two different models, first model is one that named **gist.js** (render latest gists) and other model is named **usergist.js** (render user's gists).

-This example interacts with [Github API](http://developer.github.com), especially focused on [Github API:Gists](http://developer.github.com/v3/gists/) so we render the latest gists list and simply we add search bar to search and list specific users' gists history.
+This example interacts with [Github API](http://developer.github.com), especially focused on [Github API:Gists](http://developer.github.com/v3/gists/) so we render the latest gists list and public gists lists, basically we add search bar to search and list specific users' gists history.
+We set few different models and it shows how easy it can be loaded :

-* Models
-	- gist.js
-    - usergist.js

-* Collections :
+**Models** what we set :

+1. gist.js : rendering the latest gists
+2. publicGist.js : rendering the public gists
+3. user.js : rendering specific users gists

+**Collections** matched with these models the list below :

-	- gists.js
+1. gists.js
-	- usergists.js
+2. publicGists.js
+3. users.js

 Here are the APIs what we used for each model :

 * `gist.js` : https://api.github.com/gists
 * `usergist.js` : https://api.github.com/users/:username/gists

+###